kunalgorithm/graphql-fullstack/README.md

-# GraphQL Serverless Web Application
+# GraphQL Fullstack Web Application

 ## How to use